rockneurotiko/ex_gram/guides/low-level-api.md

 1. The `telegram_api_json` project scrapes the [Telegram Bot API documentation](https://core.telegram.org/bots/api)
 2. It produces a standardized JSON file with all methods, parameters, and models
 3. A Python script ([`extractor.py`](../extractor.py)) reads this JSON and generates Elixir code in [`lib/ex_gram.ex`](../lib/ex_gram.ex)
-4. As a result, `ExGram` have all the available methods and `Exgram.Model.*` all the models, both with proper typespecs and documentation
+4. As a result, `ExGram` have all the available methods and `ExGram.Model.*` all the models, both with proper typespecs and documentation

 **Result:** Every method has correct type specs and documentation, making the API a pleasure to use!